RubenCGomes/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 # Scenarios

-## Scenario 1: Diogo looks for people to play volleyball
+## Scenario 1: João does not have anyone to play volleyball with

 Upon completion of his academic duties, João wants some time to relax and practice his favorite sport, volleyball.
-However, as his friends don’t share his liking for the sport and the college volleyball club is not on his available time, João uses an app where he can see nearby events and filters those related to volleyball.
+However, as his friends don’t share his liking for the sport and the college volleyball club is not on his available time.

+João uses an app where he can see nearby events and filters those related to volleyball.
 He finds groups of people who need more players to fill teams, so he joins the activity, goes to the place at the announced time, and plays his favorite sport, extending his social circle to people who share tastes with him.

 Instead of staying idly at home, João exercises and meets new people who he can contact when he wants to play volleyball again.